jfecher/ante-website/content/blog/safe_shared_mutability2.md

 [^naming]: Perhaps `!shared t` should be called `!unstable t` since it can mutate unstably.
-[^0]: Via `Cell::replace` or similar, then using other kinds of mutable references on the resulting owned value
+[^0]: Using `Cell::replace` one can use other kinds of mutable references on the resulting owned value, but these aren't directly on a Cell so they aren't counted.
+If we counted this, we'd have to count it for `!shared (Vec t)` as well since `!shared` has a similar API.
 [^1]: Without proving disjointness of each index

 In the original post I mentioned that `!shared t` is effectively a built-in version of `&Cell t`.
 Now, although we may also think of